-The gross financial cost is the measure of the effective interest rate of the financial debt.
-This indicator is used by management to assess its evolution over time, the impact of interest rates and its position in relation to the market.
+Gross financial cost is the measure of the effective interest rate of the financial debt.
+This indicator is used by management to analyse its evolution over time, the impact of interest rates and its position in relation to the market.

-The gross financial cost is determined by dividing the gross financial expense by the average gross debt multiplied by the number of effective days in the year (360 days) divided by the natural days in the year (366 days), where gross financial expense corresponds to interest on loans and related coverage (Debt-related interest from the Consolidated Income Statement).
-Further, average gross debt is calculated as the daily average of nominal amounts of gross financial debt.
+The gross financial costs are determined by dividing gross financial expenses by the average gross debt multiplied by the number of effective days in the year (360 days) divided by the natural days of the period (365 days), where gross financial expenses correspond to interest on financial debt and hedges (Interest on debt in the Consolidated Income Statement).
+Further, average gross debt is calculated as the daily average of nominal amounts of gross debt.

-The reconciliation between the APM and the quantities observable in the Consolidated Income Statement at December 31, 2024 (in millions of euros) is shown below:
+The reconciliation between the APM and the figures corresponding to the consolidated balance sheet for the period ending December 31, 2024 are shown below (in million euros):

 Gross financial cost 2.6%

-Average gross debt 4,072.9
+Average gross debt 4.072.9

-Gross financial expense () 106.2
+Gross financial expenses () 106.2

 Q4 2024